bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 - **Normalisation:** Applied where relevant for data integrity

 ### Physical (Data) Models

+> For naming standards and conventions, see [Physical Models](modelling_standards_and_conventions.md#physical-models) in Modelling Standards and Conventions.

 Physical models implement conceptual and logical models in specific technologies.
 They focus on storage, performance, and technical constraints for database developers and engineers.